tchajed/personal-website-demo/README.md

 npm run serve
 ```

-You'll only need to run `npm install` once, and the preview website will
+You'll only need to run `npm install` once. `npm run serve` will let you view
-automatically be regenerated as you edit the source code.
+your site locally and automatically regenerates it as you edit the source code.
+You can also run `npm run build` for just compiling the code once (useful if
+you're deploying by copying to CSAIL or MIT).

 This is meant to be a starting point for building your own website, whether that
 means cobbling together HTML and CSS from other people's sites or making your